 This chest and arm pain can be accompanied by other symptoms, like dizziness, general malaise, nausea, cold sweats or pallor.
 Read more about the symptoms of a heart attack that you shouldn’t ignore.

-What to do: If you notice any of these symptoms, you should go to the hospital or call 911, especially if you have a history of diabetes, high blood pressure, obesity or high cholesterol.
+How to treat: If you notice any of these symptoms, you should go to the hospital or call 911, especially if you have a history of diabetes, high blood pressure, obesity or high cholesterol.

 2. Angina